 If you are not doing this already, start posting regularly to all the socials about your business and your upcoming campaign.
 Ask your friends and family to follow you on social media.
 Follow and interact with bloggers and influencers in your topic area.
 Create meaningful relationships with social media influencers who have lots of followers and credibility in your industry, and share their stuff to establish a relationship.
 Sign up for Buffer, a social media scheduling tool set-up, and spend a few hours scheduling out posts.
 Find out what works and what people like.

-Do recon Search for other crowdfunding campaigns in your business topic.
+Search for other crowdfunding campaigns in your business topic.
 Take notes on what they did well, what you liked and how they marketed their campaign.
 Learn from them.

 2 MONTHS OUT